inbo/tutorials/content/tutorials/spatial_variograms/index.md

 > the mean is constant between samples and is independent of location

-Please try to find out yourself what this means.
+Please try to find out yourself what this means (a great starting point might be [this extensive comparison of variance equations](https://www.probabilisticworld.com/alternative-variance-formulas-derivation)).
 Personally, I find "constant between samples" a bit fishy: is it "constant between/among two samples" (ridiculous: is it then the mean of those two samples?), or "constant across all samples" (i.e. just "constant everywhere")?
 If something is "independent of location", why bother computing a spatial interpolation?
 The answer lies somewhere between (among?) the very exact maths hidden in the literature.